uwcryoem/uwcryoem.github.io/docs/_sources/GettingStarted/Policies.rst.txt

     User data on the cluster is not backed up.
 In the event of a system failure, user data may be lost.
 Please copy your data off the cluster as soon as possible when your jobs are complete.
     Users may not share accounts or login information.
     System updates may affect current software support.
 Every effort will be made to test software on a non-HPC machine prior to updating the cluster.
 If you experience software issues after an update, please e-mail the HPC team at cryoem@biochem.wisc.edu.
     Using sensitive or restricted data on the HPC cluster is not permitted.
-Please see the university policy on handling sensitive university data https://it.wisc.edu/learn/handling-sensitive-university-data/ and UW System Administrative Policy 1031.
+Please see the university policy on handling sensitive university data `here <https://it.wisc.edu/learn/handling-sensitive-university-data>`_ and UW System Administrative Policy 1031.